Alicia-Toom/effitive-python-list-vs-userlist/README.md

 3. Now let’s upgrade built in List datatype with new datatype called <your_name>List() example:  AmmarList().
 This datatype inherits from List datatype and add extra methods.Writeyour own classand demonstrate the new addedmethodswith best performanceto built-in datatype as next methods:

-a..join_it() concatenates all the list’s items in a single string.b..map_it(action) yields new items that result from applying an action() callable to each item in the underlying list.c..filter_it(predicate) yields all the items that return True when calling predicate() on them.d..for_each_item(func) calls func() on every item in the underlying list to generate results!
+a..join_it() concatenates all the list’s items in a single string. b..map_it(action) yields new items that result from applying an action() callable to each item in the underlying list. c..filter_it(predicate) yields all the items that return True when calling predicate() on them. d..for_each_item(func) calls func() on every item in the underlying list to generate results!

 4. In first question we inherited from List class let’s here inherit fromUserList aclass in collection library,andnameis ListOfUserString()